Benny-/Yahoo-ticker-symbol-downloader/README.md

 ...ect
 ```

-Depending on the type you are downloading, you will get 3.000 to 14.000 results.
+Depending on the type you are downloading, you will get 3.000 to 14.000 entries.